uweseimet/atari_public/README.md

 - RASCSI - Atari client tools for the RaSCSI/PiSCSI project.
 The binaries are available on https://www.hddriver.net/en/piscsi_tools.html.

-- ROMSPEED - Copies the ROM to the Fast-RAM and accelerates the system.
+- ROMSPEED - Copies the TOS ROM to the Fast-RAM and accelerates the system.
 The binary is available on https://www.seimet.de/atari/en.

 - RSSCONV - Converts .RSC and .H files created by a resource construction set like INTERFACE into a format suitable for assemblers like the EASYRIDER assembler.